Asynchronous dynamics of isomorphic Boolean networks: One big attractor

 \section{One big attractor}

-For which $f\in F(n)$ does there exist $h\sim f$ such that $\A(h)$ has a large attractor?
+For which $f\in F(n)$ does there exist $h\sim f$ such that $\A(h)$ has just one attractor, which is large?
 If $f$ has a fixed point, then it is clear that $\A(h)$ has an attractor of size one for every $h\sim f$.
 So we have to forbid fixed points.
 In this section, we show that this basic necessary condition is sufficient when $f$ is a permutation: if $f$ is a permutation without fixed point (derangement), then there exists $h\sim f$ such that $\A(h)$ is strongly connected, that is, $\A(h)$ has an attractor spanning the $2^n$ configurations; this is Theorem~\ref{thm:strong}.